-- 3.78 The progressive and definitive shutdown of SSCs important to safety should be adequately planned and managed by the licensee, and the regulatory body should review, assess and inspect for approval this shutdown or parts thereof, as appropriate, as part of the licensing process. - 3.79 In authorizing the decommissioning of a nuclear installation, the regulatory body should take particular care in specifying measures to ensure the licensee's compliance with licence conditions (i.e. because the sanction of stopping activities at the nuclear installation or revoking the licence might not be effective at this stage). - 3.80 In situations where off-site decommissioning is considered (see para.
-II.18), the regulatory body should ensure specific licence conditions are included to address this. - 3.81 The preferred decommissioning strategy is required to be immediate dismantling (see 5.1 of GSR Part 6 [28]).
-Where it is proposed to defer dismantling in whole or in part, it should be demonstrated that there will be no undue burden on future generations and that the benefits outweigh immediate dismantling.
+3.803.78 The progressive and definitive shutdown of SSCs important to safety should be adequately planned and managed by the licensee, and the regulatory body should review, assess and inspect for approval this shutdown or parts thereof, as appropriate, as part of the licensing process.

+3.813.79 In authorizing the decommissioning of a nuclear installation, the regulatory body should take particular care in specifying measures to ensure the licensee's compliance with licence conditions (i.e. because the sanction of stopping activities at the nuclear installation or revoking the licence might not be effective at this stage).

+3.823.80 In situations where off-site decommissioning is considered (see Appendix II para.
+II.1518), the regulatory body should ensure specific licence conditions are included to address this.

+3.833.81 The preferred decommissioning strategy is required to be immediate dismantling (see 5.1 of GSR Part 6 [28]).
+Where it is proposed to defer dismantling in whole or in part (see para.
+1.9 of GSR Part 6 [26]), it should be demonstrated that there will be no undue burden on future generations and that the benefits outweigh immediate dismantling.
 Deferral of dismantling should be justified on a case-by-case basis to the regulatory body.
-For example, proposals for deferral of dismantling should address: - (a) Care and maintenance of the nuclear installation during the deferral period; - (b) Identification of ageing mechanisms; - (c) Knowledge management, including expected loss of staff and expertise. - 3.82 In dismantling a nuclear installation, activities such as decontamination, cutting and handling of large equipment, and the progressive dismantling or removal of some existing safety systems have the potential to create new hazards.
+For example, proposals for deferral of dismantling should address:

+- (a) Care and maintenance of the nuclear installation during the deferral period; - (b) Identification of ageing mechanisms; - (c) Knowledge management, including expected loss of staff and expertise.

+3.843.82 In dismantling a nuclear installation, activities such as decontamination, cutting and handling of large equipment, and the progressive dismantling or removal of some existing safety systems have the potential to create new hazards.
 The safety analyses for the nuclear installation should therefore be reviewed and updated as dismantling progresses.
-In particular, in reviewing an application for a licence for decommissioning, the regulatory body should consider the following aspects during the decommissioning stage: - (a) Storage of radioactive waste; - (b) Spent fuel management (see also para.
-8.10 of GSR Part 6 [28]); - (c) Fire protection and suppression; - (d) Radiation exposure of workers, the public and the environment; - (e) Movement of radioactive material on the site and off the site; - (f) Non-radiological hazards, which should be dealt with by coordinated activities between the relevant regulatory authorities under clear memoranda of understanding; - (g) Integrity of vessels and systems for preventing leakage; - (h) Supply systems to prevent failure and to maintain the installation under proper control (e.g. electricity supply, ventilation); - (i) The suitability of decontamination and dismantling techniques and equipment; - (j) Emergency plans; - (k) Effects of decommissioning activities on civil structures; - (1) Effects of decommissioning activities on other nuclear installations on the same site.
+In particular, in reviewing an application for a licence for decommissioning, the regulatory body should consider the following aspects during the decommissioning stage:

+- (a) Waste storage; - (a) Storage of radioactive waste; - (b) Spent fuel management; (see also para.
+8.10 of GSR Part 6 [28]); - (c) Fire protection and suppression; - (d) Radiation exposure of workers, the public and the environment; - (e) Movement of radioactive material on-the site and off-the site; - (f) Non-radiological hazards, which should be dealt with by coordinated activities between the relevant regulatory authorities under clear memoranda of understanding; - (g) Integrity of vessels and systems for preventing leakage; - (h) Supply systems to prevent failure and to maintain the installation under proper control (e.g. electricity supply, ventilation); - (i) Integrity of hoisting devices to prevent falling of loads; - (i) The suitability of decontamination and dismantling techniques and equipment; - (j) Emergency preparedness and response plans: - (k) Effects of decommissioning activities on civil structures; - (1) Effects of decommissioning activities on other nuclear installations on the same site.

-3.83 A final decommissioning report is required to be prepared and be submitted to the regulatory body for review and approval (see para.
-9.1 of GSR Part 6 [28].
-Further information is provided in annex II of SSG-47 [36]).
+3.853.83 A final decommissioning report is required to be prepared, supported by appropriate records, and should and be submitted to the regulatory body for review and approval (see para.
+9.1 of GSR Part 6 [28][2628] and Annex.
+Further information is provided in annex II of SSG-47 [36][3436]).